BadMachine/node-bitrefill/README.md

 # node-bitrefill
 ## Description
-Simple to use package to work with bitrefill API
+Simple to use package to work with bitrefill API (Using PublicApiKey)

 ## Installation
     $ npm install node-bitrefill